Policy Number: II-3.10(B)

 The COI Administrator shall submit quarterly reports of all approvals granted under these procedures to the Chancellor of the University System of Maryland.
 The COI Administrator shall assist the University System, as requested, in providing supplemental information or developing additional reports or analyses needed for compliance with the reporting requirements of State Ethics Law.

-Upon completion of the process, the University shall file with the State Ethics Commission copies of all disclosure forms submitted in connection with Research and Development Relationships.
-The University, through the COI Administrator, will develop and maintain a file, available for public review, that will contain all such approved Relationships with applicable disclosure forms.
+Upon completion of the process, the University shall file with the State Ethics Commission copies of all disclosures submitted in connection with Research and Development Relationships.
+The University, through the COI Administrator, will develop and maintain a file, available for public review, that will contain all such approved Relationships with applicable disclosures.

 The COI Administrator is responsible for providing written notice, as appropriate, to the awarding agency in those cases involving sponsored projects.
 Information regarding all conflicts of interest identified by UMD will be made available to sponsors upon request, as required by agency regulations or other sponsor requirements.
-Conflicts that cannot be satisfactorily resolved must be disclosed to as required by agency regulations.
-In the case of Public Health Service (“PHS”) awards, or any awards where the agency so requires, the University must give notice to the agency for all conflicts of interest.
+Conflicts that cannot be satisfactorily resolved must be disclosed as required by agency regulations.
+In the case of any awards where the agency so requires, the University must give notice to the agency for all conflicts of interest.

 The COI Administrator will maintain records of all conflicts of interest disclosures and of all actions taken to resolve actual or potential conflicts of interest at least three (3) years after termination or completion of the sponsored project or after resolution of any government action involving those records or as required by applicable state and federal regulations whichever is longer.